Efficient discovery of multiple minimum action pathways using Gaussian process: Introduction

-In this work, we also implement a routine that automatically finds suitable target energy throughout the iteration and combines the GP with the conventional ADMD or DOA methods.
-Target energy is inherently hard to know prior to an actual pathway sampling because proper target energy is closely related to the height of the energy barrier of the MEP.
-Here we utilize a mechanism that approximates the target energy to the maximum potential energy of the temporal MEP throughout the iteration.
-As a result, the computation efficiency of our transition-pathway-sampling method shows a dramatic enhancement.
-The conventional ADMD requires, even for the simple MB example, given with suitable target energy, 1,200,000 calls of force calculations to find the MEP.
+To overcome these limitations of the pathway search methods, we introduce a novel transition-pathway-sampling method, Gaussian process action optimization (GPAO), by combining the GP algorithm with a global action optimization approach.
+Inspired by the OIE method, we only calculate the most uncertain images measured by the variance obtained with GP.
+Then the energy and forces of the images are used to construct the Gaussian PES.
+Afterward, the intermediate images' potential energies, forces, and Hessian are estimated using an updated Gaussian PES.
+Pathways are optimized to have the minimum action using the predicted potential, forces, and Hessian.
+Our method conducts direct OM action optimization with a total-energy-conservation restraint without using the original system's Hessian.

-On the other hand, GPAO with classical action, without knowledge of the target energy, reduces the number of 1,200,000 actual function calls down to 12.
-Encouraged by the significant computational efficiency gain by GPAO in five orders of magnitude, we take a step forward to undertake a computationally challenging example: finding multiple transition paths of alanine dipeptide through \textit{ab initio} calculations.
-Action-CSA's capability, which preserves the diversity of distinct pathways while optimizing the OM action globally and efficiently, results in multiple physically accessible trajectories between the two end-states.
-To the best of our knowledge, our work is the first report, which identifies multiple conformational transition pathways of alanine dipeptide with an \textit{ab initio} potential.
+The most significant advantage of GPAO is a dramatic reduction of the number of force calls by \emph{four-to-five orders of magnitude} than the conventional action optimization method while preserving their accuracy.
+The significant reduction of the computational cost by GPAO allows us to find multiple transition pathways of a molecule---here, we choose alanine dipeptide---with a quantum-mechanical (QM) potential.
+Additionally, we investigated the isomerization pathways of small organic molecules and the rearrangement pathways of atoms on a metallic surface.
+Throughout these examples, it is clearly identified that GPAO successfully identifies multiple physically accessible trajectories between the two end-states using QM potential energy.
+To the best of our knowledge, this work is the first report, which identifies multiple conformational transition pathways of alanine dipeptide with an \textit{ab initio} potential.